-Based on monthly compilations of data provided by a third party, Symphony Health, the estimated number of normalized total VASCEPA prescriptions for the three months ended March 31, 2021 and 2020 was approximately 1,064,000 and 1,061,000, respectively.
-According to data from another third party, IQVIA, the estimated number of normalized total VASCEPA prescriptions for the three months ended March 31, 2021 and 2020 was approximately 989,000 and 955,000, respectively.
+Based on monthly compilations of data provided by a third party, Symphony Health, the estimated number of normalized total VASCEPA prescriptions in the U.S. for the three months ended September 30, 2021 and 2020 was approximately 1,074,000 and 1,167,000, respectively, whereas the estimated number of normalized total prescriptions for icosapent ethyl were 1,289,000 and 1,167,000 for the same periods, respectively.
+According to data from another third party, IQVIA, the estimated number of normalized total VASCEPA prescriptions for the three months ended September 30, 2021 and 2020 was approximately 1,014,000 and 1,072,000, respectively, whereas the estimated number of normalized total prescriptions for icosapent ethyl were 1,214,000 and 1,072,000 for the same periods, respectively.
 Normalized total prescriptions represent the estimated total number of VASCEPA prescriptions dispensed to patients, calculated on a normalized basis (i.e., one month's supply, or total capsules dispensed multiplied by the number of grams per capsule divided by 120 grams).
 Inventory levels at wholesalers tend to fluctuate based on seasonal factors, prescription trends and other factors.
-Such third-party sources also report that the number of patients visiting physicians remains well below pre-pandemic levels, with such reported decline being particularly pronounced in some areas of the country where there is greater awareness of VASCEPA, such as southern California.
-In addition, these sources report lower levels of patient visits during the three months ended March 31, 2021 in Texas and other parts of the United States which experienced severe weather and power outages.